cronica-it/preview/website/blog/2023-hancu-mesaj-free-unix-rose94/index.md

-At the time of this writing, Marius Hancu, Alexandru Rotaru and Irina Athanasiu are working to ensure the participation of Richard Stallman and of Linus Torvalds at the ROSE'94 conference in the free software section.
+At the time of this writing, Marius Hancu, Alexandru Rotaru and Irina Athanasiu are working to ensure the participation of Richard Stallman and of Linus Torvalds at the ROSE '94 conference in the free software section.
 We just hope our efforts will prove fruitful.
 This would be a great event for the Romanian software community.